kiringodhwani/RustCheatSheet/README.md

     #[test]
     // The below change to the should_panic attribute says: assert that the code in this test function panics
-    // and the failure message is expected to be “Guess value must be less than or equal to 100”
+    // and the failure message contains “Guess value must be less than or equal to 100”
     #[should_panic(expected = "Guess value must be less than or equal to 100”)].
     fn greater_than_100() {
         Guess::new(200);